 - Traditional FI experience: Renowned financial institutions trust Actico, so you’re in good hands with its fraud investigation tools.

 - Dated UI: It’s a legacy product, and it shows.
 The user experience could be more modern.

-- Full KYC and authentication tools: This includes document verification and biometrics authentication.
+- Full KYC and authentication tools

 - Only available via a sales call.

 - You’re looking to combine fraud prevention and investigations with biometrics and IDV.